Solving Credit Report Problems

 - Provide you with the results of its reinvestigation, including a new credit report, within five days of completion.

-If the credit reporting agency claims that the creditor reporting the information verified its accuracy, contact the creditor.
-Explain that it is incorrect and demand that it be removed.
+If the credit reporting agency claims that the creditor reporting the information verified its accuracy, contact the creditor to ask that it be corrected.
 Creditors who report information to credit reporting agencies must:

 - Not report information they know is incorrect